22tcp/cd0428-landing-page/README.md

 eventListener to the document/window.
 The styling for the active section was embedded in a setTimeout callback,
 looping over the section elements and evaluating every y-distance for every section.
-A difference window of -100 to +249 pixels towards the upper viewport border works ok.
+A difference window of -100 to +249 pixels towards the upper viewport border works ok but I redid the computation and now use -150 to 0.5 * viewport height.
+This ensures that there is not that much "in between" error scrolling over section borders.
 The css class is added when the condition is matched else it's removed.

 ## License